Pre-Deployment Complexity Estimation for Federated Perception Systems: BACKGROUND AND RELATED WORK

 Pereyda et al.~\cite{Pereyda2020MeasuringDC} proposed a theoretical framework for measuring domain complexity and evaluated it using approximations derived from neural network models.
 Krusinga et al.~\cite{Krusinga2019} investigated dataset complexity by estimating probability densities of image distributions using generative adversarial networks, enabling the detection of outliers and domain shifts at the cost of significant computational overhead.
 Scheidegger et al.~\cite{Scheidegger2021} examined classification difficulty using clustering-based metrics and lightweight neural probes, demonstrating that simple models can approximate dataset difficulty efficiently.

 While these approaches provide valuable insight into dataset complexity, they are typically developed for centralized settings and often rely on classifier behavior or learned representations.
-In contrast, our work focuses on estimating intrinsic complexity directly from data properties and extends the analysis to distributed environments where data are partitioned across multiple entities.
+In contrast, our work focuses on estimating intrinsic complexity directly from data properties and extends the analysis to distributed environments by incorporating the composition of client label-support types.